D3lt4lph4/papers/docs/imageseg/squeezeseg2.md

 ### Improvement of the network

-**BatchNormalization**: Check the first 20 minutes here for a quick recap on BatchNorm and the advantages.
+**BatchNormalization**: Check the first 20 minutes [here](https://www.youtube.com/watch?v=Xogn6veSyxA) for a quick recap on BatchNorm and the advantages.

-**LiDAR mask**: They add a binary mask to given the network information about the missing pixels.
+**LiDAR mask**: They add a binary mask to give the network information about the missing pixels.

-**Focal Loss**: See the here for more details.
+**Focal Loss**: See the [here](https://arxiv.org/abs/1708.02002) for more details.
 This loss helps to train on unbalanced datasets.

 **Context Aggregation Module (CAM)**: Module introduced to help with the missing points in the training data and help mitigate the induced dropout effect.